I hate to admit this, but yes, I did buy a ticket. In fact, I bought 5 of them. I got sucked in, dreaming that the money could potentially be mine.

 – Author Unknown

-In our pursuit to increase our wealth, or even to become debt free, sometimes we lose sight of what really matters to us.
-We forget why we are working so hard in the first place.
-What we really want may already be within our grasp…if we would only stop to remember what it really is that we are working towards in the first place.
+In our pursuit to increase our wealth, or even to become debt free, we sometimes lose sight of what really matters to us.
+We forget the reasons we work at all.
+What we really want may already be within our grasp…if we would only stop to remember what that is.
 How much is enough?
 Each of us must decide that on our own, trying to remember it isn’t just about the numbers.
 How much are you willing to give up to get to where you want to be?
 You might find that you already have all that you are working toward – and more.